physics-paul/trading-strategy/README.md

 This project seeks to implement an investment strategy using several important investment principles developed in Daniel Weagley's Finance and Investments course at Georgia Tech.
+The text underlying these principles are found in Andrew Ang's Asset Management text.

-This task is divided into six parts:
+This task is divided into ten main parts:

-1. Collecting the tickers to use
-2. Predict the returns for next month
-3. Predict the standard deviation for next month
-4. Calculate the optimal portfolio
-5. Invest automatically in Fidelity
+1.1.
+Collecting Current Portfolio Information from Fidelity 2.1.
+Collecting Tickers to Use
+3.1.
+Combine Tickers into a Portfolio
+4.1.
+Obtain the Fama-French 5-Factors
+4.2.
+Obtain the Set of Returns for the Whole Universe 4.3.
+Regress the Set of Returns to Fama-French 5-factors 5.1.
+Forecast the Fama-French 5-Factors
+6.1.
+Estimate Returns From Forecast of Fama-French 5-Factors 7.1.
+Forecast the Standard Deviation Using the Garch Model 8.1.
+Determine the Maximum Amount to Invest in Bonds 9.1.
+Calculate the Mean-Variance Optimal Portfolio 9.2.
+Determine the Optimal Number of Shares
+10.1.
+Implement this Portoflio in Fidelity: Liquidate Portfolio 10.2.
+Implement this Portfolio in Fidelity: Buy Optimal Portfolio

+### 1.1.
+Collecting Current Portfolio Information from Fidelity

+The current portfolio was obtained by using the Selenium module in Python to automate logging into Fidelity and scraping the webpage to obtain the current portfolio information as well as the current holdings.
+The current portfolio holdings are going to be used when executing trades and liquiding the portfolio.

-### 1. Collecting the tickers to use
+### 2.1.
+Collecting Tickers to Use

 The tickers used were scraped from the top weighted tickers chosen in five low-volatility ETF currently on the market.
 These ETFs are: